 Prof. Riccardi has co-authored more than 240 scientific papers.
 He holds more than 90 patents in the

 artificial intelligence and machine learning area, specifically in automatic speech recognition, understanding, machine translation, natural language processing, and active learning.
-His research interests are natural language modeling and understanding, spoken/multimodal dialogue, affective computing, machine learning, and social computing.
+His research interests are natural language processing, spoken/multimodal dialogue, affective computing, machine learning, and social computing.

 Prof. Riccardi has been on the scientific committee of conferences covering the science and engineering of speech and language research (INTERSPEECH, ICASSP, EMNLP, ACL).
 He co-organized the IEEE ASRU Conference in 1993, 1999, and 2001 and was the General Chair in 2009.
 He has been the Guest Editor of the IEEE Special Issue on Speech-to-Speech Machine Translation.
 He has co-founded the ACM Transactions of Speech and Language Processing.
 He has been elected a member of the IEEE SPS Speech Technical Committee (2005-2008).
 He is a member of ACL and ACM and was elected Fellow of IEEE (2010), ISCA (2017), and AAIA (2023 ).